 Sales pitch is the stage where you get to show potential customers your product value and how your products or services can solve their problems and make their lives easier.

 When presenting your solutions, it is essential to highlight why your offer is the best choice in terms of cost, convenience, and overall value.
-Plus, you must be ready to address any concerns your potential clients may have, and tailor your pitch to each person to show them exactly how your solution meets their needs.
+Plus, you must be ready to address any potential clients’ concerns, and tailor your pitch to each person to show them exactly how your solution meets their needs.

 Be sure to have your sales materials handy here.
 This will help you provide all the details your leads need to make a decision.
 It will also help you answer questions and tackle any objections proactively.
-It is a good idea to use automated email campaign tools to guide the leads through the process smoothly.
+Using automated email campaign tools to guide the leads through the process smoothly is a good idea.

 5. Present a Proposal